Consumer Health Resource Center

 Your child’s health includes physical, mental and social well-being.
 Most parents know the basics of keeping children healthy, like offering them healthy foods, making sure they get enough sleep and exercise and insuring their safety.

 Girlshealth.gov offers girls reliable, useful information on health and well-being.
 We cover hundreds of topics, from getting your period to stopping bullies, and from getting fit to preventing sexually transmitted infections.

-This website is a project of the National Institute on Drug Abuse (NIDA), a component of the National Institutes of Health (NIH).
+This website is a National Institute on Drug Abuse (NIDA) project, a component of the National Institutes of Health (NIH).
 NIDA created this website to give youth ages 11 – 17 the facts about drugs and their effects on the brain and body.
 Designed for teens and those who influence them—parents, guardians, teachers, and other educators—the science-based information and resources inspire learning and encourage critical thinking so teens can make informed decisions about drug use and their health.

 Nemours is a nonprofit children’s health system.
 Neil Izenberg, a doctor at Nemours, founded KidsHealth.org and TeensHealth.org in 1995.
 Our goal is to help families take charge of their health.

 Soluna offers a safe space for teens and young adults to explore and manage their well-being through resources, forums, and more.
 It's free, easy to use, and confidential.
 Start your mental health journey today.
 Download Soluna on iOS or Android and discover a world of support.
 Learn more: www.calhope.org